solidsnk86/portfolioWeb/README.md

 [![Tailwind CSS](https://img.shields.io/badge/Tailwind%20CSS-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)](https://tailwindcss.com/)

 > [!Important]
-> In this web application, I use Supabase with PostgreSQL as the backend to manage various functionalities, such as creating tables for users, article views, handling likes, and recording dates, among other features.
-Although it's a personal project, you have the option to download or clone this repository to make modifications according to your preferences.
+> In this web application, I leverage Supabase with PostgreSQL as the backend to manage various functionalities, such as creating tables for users, tracking article views, handling likes, and recording dates, among other features.
+Additionally, I employ Google Sheets CSV to dynamically generate content and incorporate information.
+The application utilizes cookies to gather data, including user location (country and city), and tracks the number of visitors.
+All this data is seamlessly integrated into my Supabase database in PostgreSQL.

+While it's a personal project, you have the option to download or clone this repository to make modifications according to your preferences.

 Once the repository is downloaded and/or cloned with `git clone https://github.com/solidsnk86/portfolioWeb/`, you need to install all the dependencies I use here.